-Hepatitis B. Is a potentially life-threatening liver infection caused With hepatitis B virus (HBV).
-It is one of the major health problems in the world.
-It can cause both acute and chronic infections and carries a high risk of death from cirrhosis and liver cancer.
+Hepatitis B. It is an infectious disease caused by liver damage With hepatitis B virus (HBV).
+It is one of the major global health problems.
+It can cause both acute and chronic infection that increases the risk of cirrhosis and liver cancer.

 Most adults with hepatitis B recover completely, even if their signs and symptoms are severe.
 Infants and children are more likely to develop chronic (prolonged) hepatitis B infection.